 Now for the top.
 First, I used the play sink to make a tracing.
 Then, I used my drill to create pilot holes so I could cut an opening with my jigsaw.

-Finally, once I felt all was in place to begin finish work, I used my Fan Brush to add a fun color pop to the interior.
+Finally, once I felt all was in place to begin finish work, I used my paint brush to add a fun color pop to the interior.

 And then also a fun yellow I’ve used before HERE to the outside and top of the cabinet.

-After a bit of whimsy added, here is my upcycled play kitchen with working play sink and all. woot!
+After a bit of whimsy added, here is my upcycled play kitchen with working play sin and all. woot!